kanbanyte/sepa/project_plan/plan.md

 * Markdown & CSS
 * Ubuntu Linux OS
 * Potential IDEs:
 	* Visual Studio
 	* Visual Studio Code
 	* VIM
 	* PyCharm

 ## PROJECT TEAM SKILL DEVELOPMENT REQUIREMENTS
-The project will require knowledge in multiple fields of study to successful deliver the final product; the team will be required to have expertise in the following areas:
+The project will require knowledge in multiple fields of study to successful deliver the final product;
+the team will be required to have expertise in the following areas:
 * Computer Vision
 * Sensors
 * Robotics
 	* Completed the tutorials for ROS
 * AI
 * Software Programming
 	* Python (Particularly OpenCV & PyTorch)
 	* C/C++

 The team members will be encouraged to attend relevant training sessions and conferences to develop their skills in these areas.
-Online tutorials will be helpful references and sources for honing programming capabilities
+Online tutorials will be helpful references and sources for honing programming capabilities.

 <div class="page"/><!-- page break -->